TRACY C. BROWN Edmonton Family & Divorce Lawyer

 For us, a consultation is much more than a “meet and greet” event.
 We consider a consultation to be an initial “case assessment.”
 We go through the relevant history to understand the background and the nature of your legal problem.
 Our goal is to give you an overview of what the legal options will likely be for your situation (as much as this is possible with the information before us in a first meeting).
 We also try to identify any immediate risk factors or legal steps you should be aware of to protect your interests.

-At Brown Law Group, we understand that the breakdown of a family is an emotional and unsettling experience for all involved.
-That is why we work diligently to guide our clients through the divorce process in an informative and supportive way, while managing the legal aspects of your case.
+The breakdown of a family is an emotional and unsettling experience for all involved.
+At Brown Law Group, we work diligently to guide our clients through the divorce and family law process in an informative and supportive way.

 WHAT TO EXPECT